What is the best ration type?

 • Very compact, the single serving packs can slip in between all the gaps in your backpack you just couldn’t cram that extra pair of socks into.

-• The process does not suck any of the flavour or nutrients out the product.
+• The process does not suck any of the flavor or nutrients out of the product.

 Disadvantages:

 • One of, if not “the” most expensive of the options, depending on what you go for.
-The process to make this kind of food requires much higher levels of technology and takes considerably longer, with the average time to create a batch being up to 40 hours.
+The process of making this kind of food requires much higher levels of technology and takes considerably longer, with the average time to create a batch being up to 40 hours.
 This lengthy process is often reflected in the price.

-Which ever ration type you choose, the single most important thing to consider is your situation and how long you’ll be in it.
-If your constantly on the move for a couple of days then M.R.E’s or freeze dried meal packs would be my first choice, were as freeze dried food would be the best to stock a long term survival bunker for example.
-Ration blocks are always handy to have a couple of days worth just incase or in some kind of small emergency kit, but you’ll regret having nothing but these on a long walk as you’ll constantly be hungry.
+Whichever ration type you choose, the single most important thing to consider is your situation and how long you’ll be in it.
+If you’re constantly on the move for a couple of days then M.R.E’s or freeze-dried meal packs would be my first choice, were as freeze-dried food would be the best to stock a long-term survival bunker for example.
+Ration blocks are always handy to have a couple of days’ worth just in case or in some kind of small emergency kit, but you’ll regret having nothing but these on a long walk as you’ll constantly be hungry.